The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 Hemsila River by Gol Church at the intersection of the Hemsedal and Hallingdal valleys in South Central Norway in 1890.
 This is the habitat where Swedish naturalist Sven Nilsson discovered the most abundant population of ortolan bunting he had ever encountered in Scandinavia, in 1826.
 There is no reason to believe that the area had undergone major changes during the 75 years before 1890.
 The arrow points to the road to Gol Church, just outside the picture and specifically mentioned by Nilsson as a high density location.

 Ål, Hallingdal Valley, South Central Norway in the early 1900s, 15 miles west of Gol.
 This is the second location Sven Nilsson brought up as having the most abundant population he had ever encountered in Scandinavia.
 It was monitored by four ornithologists across the following 200 years, all but one with doctorates in zoology, and in less than 112 years the popuation decreased to zero.
-The habitat is typical - mountain slopes facing south, subjected to intense sunshine which creates an overpowering heat.
+The habitat is typical - mountain slopes facing south, subjected to intense sunshine which creates an overpowering heat at ground level.

-Another breeding location with a typical habitat in South Central Norway - Vestfjorddal Valley near Rjukan.
+Another breeding location with a typical habitat in South Central Norway - Vestfjord Valley near Rjukan.
 The observation of Ortolan Bunting was made in 1895 and the picture taken in the early 1900s.
 The English naturalist Abel Chapman and his brother had arrived to enjoy trout fishing in the river Måna (picture), but stated that - "The midday heat was so intense, we could only fish in the morning and evening".
 During the day they recorded bird- and insect life on the mountain slope.

 The perception of a one-way declining trend in the ortolan bunting population in Europe has emerged from data collection over an insufficient period of time.